 So, you’ve determined that an air conditioning unit would be better for keeping you cool than trying to sleep in your swimming pool, but can you afford to run one?
 It’s time to talk money!

 The cost of running an air conditioner will vary wildly depending on the model you choose, the size of the room you want it to cool, and its efficiency.
 But to give you a starting point for your calculations, if we assume that you will pay the average price for a kWh of electricity in Spain over the last 12 months, which is €0.097, and that the average consumption of your air conditioner is 2 kW per hour then the following costs would apply to having a single air conditioning unit in your home.

 For one hour it costs approximately €0.19, which would add €5.82 to your monthly electricity bill if the air conditioner was switched on for just one hour a day for 30 days.
 It is unlikely, however, that you would only run your device for one hour a day!
 If you had it on for 10 hours a day, the 20kW daily consumption would cost €1.94 per day, €58.20 per month: a more realistic figure for people that work outside the home.
 And if you have it on all the time, or for 24 hours a day, the 48kW of daily consumption would be €4.65, adding €139.68 to the monthly bill.

 Do you love the Spanish summer sun?
 Perhaps you’re looking for a Spanish holiday home, or hope to relocate to Spain so that you can enjoy the sunshine all year round?
-Why not get in touch with our locally based property experts, who are perfectly positioned to help you find the Spanish home of your dreams.
+Why not get in touch with our locally based estate agents, Right Casa, who are perfectly positioned to help you find the Spanish home of your dreams.